10 Toothy Trivia, 10 Reasons to Smile

 Your teeth are made of the hardest biological material there is.
 Tooth enamel is harder than steel but more brittle, so don’t think of them as invincible.
 And while they are strong, unlike your bones, they are incapable of self-repair.
 That’s why dental work like crowns and fillings are necessary to protect them when they are damaged.

 9. The Japanese once thought white teeth were unattractive.

 The practice of ohaguro (blackened teeth, made possible by dyes) was ingrained in Japanese culture in the medieval times.
-It was regarded as a symbol of beauty, especially among aristocratic ladies, but was eventually outlawed in 1870 as the country sough to modernise itself.
+It was regarded as a symbol of beauty, especially among aristocratic ladies, but was eventually outlawed in 1870 as the country sought to modernise itself.
 Three years later, the Empress of Japan appeared in public with a set of pearly whites, officially making white the new black.
-These days, all it takes is a single visit to the dentist to get a bright, sparkling smile.
+These days, all it takes is some me-time with your dentist to get a bright, sparkling smile.